Friday, April 30 – Sunday, May 2 2021

 We welcome men of all ages 18 and over of all races, sexual orientations and economic levels and men of all religions or none, from Maine or from away.
 At Mainely Men you can nurture and be nurtured, heal and be healed, teach and be taught, expand your limits and take risks.
 Mainely Men offers a supportive place to explore, recognize and celebrate our diversity as men and our uniqueness as individuals.

 Newcomers: We provide a special welcome at registration where newcomers can get to know the organization and meet the other participants.
 Upon arrival look for the welcome desk in the main room of the lodge where you will be greeted by a volunteer who will answer your questions and help you find a cabin.
-After dinner you are invited to an orientation meeting which will give you an overview of the weekend.
+After dinner you are invited to the New Men’s Orientation meeting which will give you an overview of the weekend.

 Volunteer Spirit: All the work which makes the weekend happen is done by volunteers.
 Each participant is encouraged to volunteer for work details (fire wood fetching, clean-up, etc.).

 Schedule: All registrants will receive a weekend schedule by e-mail.
 Also, look for any last-minute updates which will be posted in the lodge.